-- Pour oats into bowls.
-Should make 2 or more servings.
+- Pour oats into bowls or mason jars for meal prep option.
+Should make 2 + servings.

 - Place 2-3 tbsp or more of cashew cream on top of oats. (you will have extra cashew cream so be sure to keep any extras in the fridge to use later)